atsanna/codeigniter4-docker/README.md

 This repository provides you a development environment without requiring you to install PHP, a web server, and any other server software on your local machine.
 For this, it requires Docker and Docker Compose.

-Basic example to create your container (tested on Ubuntu 18.04 - Docker version 19.03.5, build 633a0ea838):
+Basic example to create your container (tested on Ubuntu 20.04 - Docker version 20.10.11, build dea9396 - docker-compose version 1.25.0 ):

 **NOTE: This package is under early development and is not ready for prime-time.**